-In PY 2021, the City continued to expend CDBG-CV funds towards public services for LMI residents impacted by the pandemic.
-These activities include technology preparedness at Franciscan Life Center Network, Inc.; communication and connectedness project at Midstate Arc; health and safety improvements at Ball Headz, Beat the Street Community Center, and Our House; supportive staff funds at Literacy Volunteers; and food programs for LMI and elderly sheltering from the pandemic at the Meriden Soup Kitchen and Middlesex Community College.
+In PY 2023, the City continued to expend CDBG-CV funds towards public services for LMI residents impacted by the pandemic.
+These activities include Small Business Assistance via Capital for Change (#941).
 The City will continue to monitor the situation and the effects the pandemic has on LMI residents and will make necessary changes if there arises a need.
 At this time, the City doesn't expect any changes to the goals or outcomes for CDBG-CV funds.
 A summary of activities has been provided in the CR-05, and a summary of expenditures has been provided in the CR-15.